appium/appium-xcuitest-driver/docs/guides/troubleshooting.md

 XCUITest driver offers a few methods to handle them.

 - Start a session without `appium:app` nor `appium:bundleId`.
 Then XCUITest driver attempts to get the current active application.
-This requires you to start an application after a new session request with [`mobile: installApp`](../reference/execute-methods.md#mobile-installapp)/[`mobile: launchApp`]/(../reference/execute-methods.md#mobile-launchapp)/[`mobile: activateApp`](../reference/execute-methods.md#mobile-activateapp), but it could automatically change the active application with `com.apple.springboard` or activated application on the top.
+This requires you to start an application after a new session request with [`mobile: installApp`](../reference/execute-methods.md#mobile-installapp) to install an app if needed and [`mobile: launchApp`](../reference/execute-methods.md#mobile-launchapp)/[`mobile: activateApp`](../reference/execute-methods.md#mobile-activateapp), but it could automatically change the active application with `com.apple.springboard` or activated application on the top.
     - When a permission alert exists on the top, it could select the `com.apple.springboard`
-    - When another application is on the top by accepting/denying the system alert, or [`mobile: activateApp`](../reference/execute-methods.md#mobile-activateapp), the application would be selected.
+    - When another application is on the top by accepting/denying the system alert, or [`mobile: activateApp`](../reference/execute-methods.md#mobile-activateapp), the application would be selected as an active application.
 - [`mobile: alert`](../reference/execute-methods.md#mobile-alert)
 - Enable `appium:autoAcceptAlerts`/`appium:autoDismissAlerts`, or interact with alerts via [User Prompts](https://www.w3.org/TR/webdriver1/#user-prompts) in WebDriver endpoints
     - e.g. `driver.switch_to.alert.accept` with the [Appium Ruby client](https://github.com/appium/ruby_lib_core)